tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

 ##Introduction

-Latest biggest neural network was build by RIKEN and contains 1.73 billion nerve cells connected by 10.4 trillion synapses [RIKEN].
+Latest biggest neural network was built by RIKEN and contains 1.73 billion nerve cells connected by 10.4 trillion synapses [RIKEN].
 Their simulation represented only 1 percent of brain.
 We still far away from really functional model of the brain, especially taking in account the energy it consumed and the space it occupied.
 There are other teams that promise to create the new base for the electronic simulations of brain: IBM initiative: SyNAPSE [SyNAPSE], Stanford university: Neurogrid [Neurogrid].
-This initiatives crates background and demands proper theoretical basis for new thinking machines.
+This initiatives crates background and demand proper theoretical basis for new thinking machines.
 Recently the scientific interest to emotional aspect of thinking raised in following domains: psychology: [natureofemotions, appraisal_determinants_of_emotions, appraisal_considered_as_a_process, putting_appraisal_in_context, sex_differencies], neuroscience: [emotionsbraintorobot, parsingreward, neuromodulatory, cubeofemotions, natureofemotions, putting_appraisal_in_context, anatomic], computer science: [intelligent_machinery, emotionandsociable, senticcomputing, hourglass, affectivemodelofinterplay, affectivecomputing, dont_worry_be_happy, hourglass, senticcomputing, parsingreward, emotionsbraintorobot, motivationalrewardframework, roleofemotions, computationalmodelsemotionscognition].
 Although there are still only several computational emotions models created [computationalmodelsemotion, computationalmodelsemotionscognition, evaluatingcomutationalmodel, threelevel] and no computational emotion thinking.
 Rosalind Picard in her article [affectivecomputingchallanges] stated: "There may exist a kind of alien intelligent living system, something we’ve never encountered, which achieves its intelligence without having anything like emotion.
-Although humans are the most marvellous example of intelligence we have, and we wish to build systems that are natural for humans to understand, these reasons for building human-like systems should not limit us to thinking only of human abilities."
+Although humans are the most marvelous example of intelligence we have, and we wish to build systems that are natural for humans to understand, these reasons for building human-like systems should not limit us to thinking only of human abilities."
 Unfortunately there is no example of unemotional intelligence and seems to be inseparable part of human thinking.
 Marvin Minsky in his book "The emotion machine" [emotionmachine] created framework for the emotional artificial intelligence emphasizing the role of emotions in human thinking.
 Robert Plutchik describing the model of emotions in [natureofemotions] states that emotions evolved through years and became important part of cognitions, behavior and mind - "What we call cognition - the activity of knowing, learning and thinking, of which emotion is a part—evolved over millions of years.
 Charles Darwin recognized that the process of evolution by natural selection applied not only to anatomic structures but also to an animal’s "mind" and expressive behavior-a conclusion that led him to write a book on emotional expression."
 This article is dedicated to our hypothesis of computational emotional thinking approach and reflection of neurophysiological model on computational processes of modern computers, and mainly it is answer to the question: can machines actually feel the emotions.
 We suppose that it could be considered as base of computational emotional thinking framework and could be useful in several domains: